ahmedalaahagag/streamy/README.md

     url : `rtmp://localhost/live`

     Stream Key : `1` (Represents the stream id from the application URL ex: http://localhost:3000/streams/1) 1 is the stream id

-  7- Clone the the project (https://github.com/ahmedalaahagag/twitch-clone)

-  8- On the the project's 3 Directories (api - rtmpserver - client) run `npm start`

-    - api folder : is a json database using 'db.json' file which already has some examples of the recoreds

-    - rtmpserver : holds the streaming server

-    - client : where you have the channels and users that you want to see and manage your streams/channels

-  9- Using your google account login to the platform using the top corner right hand side (sign in with google)
+  7- Using your google account login to the platform using the top corner right hand side (sign in with google)

-  10- Start streaming and viewing others
+  8- Create stream.

+  9- Start streaming.

 # Disclaimer
 This project was made for fun copy it on your own risk and have fun ;)